A FEW OF THE

 accept salvation (The Elect)

 whosoever won't.
-YOU have the choice and must make it (even as God already knows what you'll
+Through the fallen-world status of "free will", YOU have the choice and must make it (even as God already knows what you'll

 do).
 You can't put the choice on hold, until you accept salvation; by not saying "yes", you